Bryan Adams – PHOTOGRAPHY

-Honestly, my head works quite wonderfully, but unfortunately very mainstream!
-You say “Bryan Adams” and I say “Summer of 69” and I immediately have the song in my head.
-It has been streamed – as of today – 1,042,262,120 times on Spotify alone.
-I also had a few of the iconic portraits of Kate Moss, Amy Winehouse, Mick Jagger, Ben Kingsley or Queen Elizabeth II in mind when I learned about the new photography exhibition at the Grass House and knew that he has worked as a fashion photographer for Harper’s Bazaar, Esquire or British Vogue, among others, and has won several awards.
+To be honest: my brain works perfectly well, but unfortunately, it's very mainstream!
+You say "Bryan Adams," and I say "Summer of '69," and the song immediately pops into my head.
+As of today, it's been streamed 1,042,262,120 times on Spotify alone.
+I also pictured some of the iconic portraits of Kate Moss, Amy Winehouse, Mick Jagger, Ben Kingsley, and Queen Elizabeth II when I heard about the new photography exhibition at the Grass House and knew that he had worked as a fashion photographer for publications including Harper's Bazaar, Esquire, and British Vogue, and had won numerous awards.

-That the exceptional artist with his contacts in the world of music and fashion has portrayed famous people, I do not really find surprising.
-However, in the preview of the Lübeck exhibition I was able to familiarize myself with the much broader spectrum of the Canadian rock musician’s works and the depth of his…
+That this exceptional artist, with his connections in the world of music and fashion, has portrayed famous people doesn't really surprise me.
+However, the preview of the Lübeck exhibition allowed me to familiarize myself with the much broader spectrum of the Canadian rock musician's work and the depth of his art.

 Bryan Adams photography at the Günter Grass House

-We are all people, we are all interesting
+We are all human beings, we are all interesting.

-Adams has worked as a professional photographer since the late 1990s.
-His passion for photography began in childhood.
-At that time, he used his parents’ cameras.
-Most of the early photos of the musician, who was born in 1959, were black-and-white shots.
-For his first tour, he bought a Canon camera to document the action on and around the stage.
-Later he created the covers for his records himself.
-And increasingly, people became the focus of his attention and he began to use his fame to advocate for political and social issues.
-To this day, Bryan Adams, who is considered a reserved and shy person, promotes social projects with his work.
+Since the late 1990s, Adams has worked as a professional photographer.
+His passion for photography began in childhood, when he used his parents' cameras.
+Most of the early photos taken by the musician, born in 1959, were in black and white.
+For his first tour, he bought a Canon camera to document the events on and around the stage.
+Later, he designed his own album covers.
+Increasingly, people became the focus of his attention, and he began using his fame to advocate for political and social issues.
+To this day, Bryan Adams, who is considered a reserved and shy person, supports social projects through his work.

-The contrast between public figures and celebrities on the one hand and unknown people on the other is quite deliberate.
-What the works have in common is that they all show people.
-“Who can say why someone ends up on stage and someone else ends up on the street,” Bryan Adams said in an interview this year.
+The contrast between public figures and celebrities on the one hand and unknown individuals on the other is deliberately emphasized.
+What all the works have in common is that they depict people.
+"Who can really say why someone ends up on the stage and someone else on the street?"
+Bryan Adams said in an interview this year.

-Who can say why someone ends up on stage and someone else on the street
+Who can say why someone ends up on the stage and someone else on the street?

 Bryan Adams